-In terms of accessibility, Red Marquee and Green Stage is pretty easy to get to from the entrance, while White Stage is a bit further in and Field of Heaven is probably the hardest to get to, since you need to go through the boardwalk which can get congested.
-Expect 30-45 minutes walking time to get to these two stages from the main entrance.
+In terms of accessibility, Red Marquee and Green Stage are pretty easy to get to from the entrance, while White Stage is a bit further in, and Field of Heaven is probably the hardest to get to since you need to go through the boardwalk which can get congested.

 What to expect, bring and do at Fuji Rock

 Expect to walk, and expect to walk a lot.

 There is no other way for you to shuffle between stages except on foot.
 And, the stages are quite far apart!
 So yes, you’ll be walking a lot during your time here.
 Expect 30-45 minutes walking time to get to the White Stage and Field of Heaven from the main entrance.

 Wear proper shoes!
 And by that, I meant shoes that are meant for walking in the rain and mud.
 I will elaborate more on my next point-

 Be prepared for rain.
 And lots of mud.

 Bring rain/rubber boots and a plastic poncho but don’t bring umbrellas as they are not allowed inside the festival ground.
 We didn’t prepare for boots, but we managed to get a few rubber pairs for $10-20 at a store in Yuzawa last minute.